AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 // This should render the contents of the window. void MyGui::onRender()
 {
     // Create an ImGui button.
-If the button is pressed if will enter the if statement. if(ImGui::Button("A button", glm::vec2(10, 10)))  // The second parameter is the size.
+If the button is pressed the if statement will be entered. if(ImGui::Button("A button", glm::vec2(10, 10)))  // The second parameter is the size.
     {
         // Call a function in the engine when a button is pressed.